amirhnajafiz-presentations/cloud/README.md

 ## Example

 Now, let's get our hands dirty.
-We are going inside Abrarvan to create a new VM and make a SSH connection to our VM.
+We are going to visit Abrarvan to create a new VM and make a SSH connection to our VM and check it.

 <br />